isomerpages/singapore-customs-cms/_strategic-goods-permit-and-reg-req/Permit and Registration Requirements/Bulk Permit: Export, Transhipment and Transit.md

 more details.</p>
 <h2>Applying for Bulk Permit</h2>
 <p>You may apply for a Bulk Permit by completing this <a href="https://go.gov.sg/stsbulkpermitapplication-form" rel="noopener noreferrer nofollow" target="_blank">application form</a> and
-submitting the form, [TradeFIRST Self-Assessment Checklist](/files/businesses/SEB/TradeFIRST Self Assessment Checklist 1Jul2021.xlsx) and supporting documents via the contact details listed in the form to the Schemes &amp; Engagement Branch.</p>
+submitting the form, and supporting documents via the contact details listed in the form to the Schemes &amp; Engagement Branch.</p>
 <p>Once the application is received, an officer will be assigned as Singapore
 Customs’ contact point to the company for the assessment.</p>
 <p>We will conduct a TradeFIRST assessment on the company during a site validation,